Join me!

 Woman with hat harvesting red peppers from the top section of a vertical garden bed.

-In the upper beds, I usually plant decorative and short growing peppers, along with tumbling tomatoes, or smaller sized tomatoes.
-I also put other sun-lovers up there like eggplant and garlic.
+In the upper beds, I usually plant decorative and short-growing peppers, along with tumbling tomatoes or smaller-sized tomatoes.
+I also put other sun-lovers up there, like eggplant and garlic.

 Because the beds are raised up, I don’t trellis peas and beans up.
 Instead, I let them grow down.
 I can then easily pick them from the garden below!
 This is one of my favourite ways to plant trellising veggies.
 You can do the same method in hanging baskets too.